vinceyoumans/go_channels/README.md

 What is a null channel?

 Some Experiments

-Null channel is a way to turn a channel off
+Null channel is a way to turn a channel off.
 They always block.

 Alternative to a closed channel.

 ##  V01 - Channel.